Predictive Churn with the Set of Good Models: Introduction

-Unexpected or unreliable predictions after an ML model update can illicit safety concerns when models influence human decision-making.
-For instance, many clinicians use risk models to support a range medical decisions, from diagnosis to prognosis to treatment~\citep{Moreno2005SAPSAdmission, Than2014DevelopmentProtocol, Khand2017HeartValue}.
+Although research on predictive churn has largely developed independently from fairness considerations~\cite{LaunchAndIterate}, unexpected or unreliable predictions after model updates raise safety concerns, especially when models influence human decision-making.
+For instance, clinicians can use ML models to support various medical decisions, from diagnosis to prognosis to treatment~\citep{Moreno2005SAPSAdmission, Than2014DevelopmentProtocol, Khand2017HeartValue}.
 Updates to a medical model, though potentially rendering better \emph{average} performance, may fundamentally impact the treatment selected for individual patients.
-As another example, lenders also use risk models to support financial decision-making, i.e., predicting the risk that a borrower will fail to make payments or default on a loan \citep{Attigeri2017, Bekhet2014}.
-Here, instability after a model update can lead to loan denials to applicants who previously would have been approved -- even if the new model is more accurate on average.

-In both examples, patients or borrowers impacted by inconsistent predictions merit further analysis to avoid arbitrary, harmful, and unfair decisions.
-Hence, a number of methods aim to ensure that predictions do not change significantly after a model update -- only enough to reflect an average gain in predictive accuracy.
-For instance, recent work in interpretable ML imposes a ``maximum deviation" constraint to control how far a supervised learning model deviates from a `safe' baseline~\cite{wei2022safety}.
-The idea is that a significant deviation from expected behavior is problematic.
-Therefore, methods for assessing this type of predictive (in)stability are a means by which to examine safety.
-This paper focuses on two facets of (in)stability in applied ML: predictive churn and predictive multiplicity.

-\emph{Predictive Churn} considers the differences in individual predictions between models pre- and post-update.
-Predictive churn is formulated in terms of two models: a baseline model, and an updated model resulting from training the baseline model on additional fresh data ~\citep{LaunchAndIterate}.
-In several applications, a high level of predictive churn is undesirable.
-For example, in loan approval, predictive churn can lead to inconsistent applicant experiences (a loan previously granted being denied post-model update).

-\emph{Predictive Multiplicity} occurs when models that are ``equally good'' on average (e.g., achieve comparable test accuracy) assign conflicting predictions to individual samples \citep{Marx2019}.
-Several recent works demonstrate that many ML tasks admit a large \emph{Rashomon Set}~\cite{Fisher2019, Dong2019} of competing models that can disagree on a significant fraction of individual predictions~\cite{Watson-Daniels2022, rashomoncapacity, Kulynych_2023,multitarget}.
-In ML-supported decision-making, the arbitrary selection of a model from the Rashomon Set without regard for predictive multiplicity can lead to unjustified and arbitrary decisions~\cite{black2022model, Coston2021}.
+Generally, addressing predictive inconsistency aligns with the broader idea that deviations from expected behavior can compromise safety~\cite{wei2022safety}.